 This amount of popularity is not just due to her dance ability, but mostly to her acting career.

-She decided to become an actress so that people would recognise her (Adum, 2011b) and ‘in Egypt . . . she has made dozens of movies and TV series, often in the lead role’ (Sullivan, 2009, paras 10, 11).
-Fifi Abdou is also famous for her feisty and strong personality and for her colourful private life.
+She decided to become an actress so that people would recognize her (Adum, 2011b) and ‘in Egypt . . . she has made dozens of movies and TV series, often in the lead role’ (Sullivan, 2009, paras 10, 11).
+Fifi Abdou is also famous for her feisty and strong personality and for her colorful private life.

 The dancer Selene (no date, para.
 6) writes about her:

 Glamorous as Fifi is, she remains at heart the typical “Bint Al Balad,” . . .
 Fifi certainly has broken ground in both the media and with the authorities, having gotten away with stage routines for which a less famous dancer would surely face problems with the morality police . . . many Middle Eastern women look up to her because of her boldness . . . on the stage in Dallas . . . her smile radiated to the back corners of the room, along with her legendary sense of humor.Selene (no date, para.
 6)

 Fifi Dancing on Video

 Table 28 summarises my analysis of Fifi Abdou’s style.

 The most salient characteristic of her style is being relaxed, grounded, and yet strong, with a distinct Baladi feeling, as other practitioners also point out (Marita Fahlén, no date; profilerk, no date; Maya, 2011).

 As Joana Saahirah stated in her interview: ‘Some dancers embody a specific style.
 Fifi Abdou’s Baladi’s.
 Her style is also minimalistic.

 She does very few movements but extremely well and without moving much in space (although on occasions she can be more dynamic).